Dictionary entry details

 Hypernyms (to "yield" is one way to...):

-furnish; provide; render; supply (provide or furnish with)
+furnish; provide; render; supply (give something useful or necessary to)

 Troponyms (each of the following is one way to "yield"):